sugoiJS/server/README.md

 ### Bootstrapping

-To boostrap you server use the 'init' method:
+To bootstrap you server use the 'init' method:

     init(boostrapModule: any, rootPath?: string, moduleMetaKey?: string, authProvider?: AuthProvider)